 World of Warcraft’s lead game designer Ion Hazzikostas had one last surprise for fans at Gamescom over the weekend.
-UI addons in the game are a huge part of playing at a competitive level, but it turned out there was a little too much hand-holding going on for Blizzard’s - and a lot of the community’s - taste.
+WoW addons for the UI in the game are a huge part of playing at a competitive level, but it turned out there was a little too much hand-holding going on for Blizzard’s – and a lot of the community’s – taste.
 While it won’t be happening with the launch of Legion, in patch 7.1 Blizzard will be “breaking” the ability for addons to tell players where to stand or how to move in raids, dungeons and “competitive instances.”

 For more on what’s coming in Legion, have a look at our dedicated guide.